Overview of Sears Roebuck's "Craftsman" Brand

 Craftsman label from our archive of machinery decals

-Craftsman is the premier brand name for Sears Roebuck and Sears Canada.
+Craftsman is the premier brand name for Sears, Roebuck & Co. and Simpsons-Sears / Sears Canada.
 The Craftsman trademark was registered by Sears on May 20, 1927.
 A variety of companies manufactured tools for Sears under the Craftsman name.
 If you want to identify the manufacturer of a Craftsman machine, follow the link under "Sears, Roebuck Number Prefixes", below.
 The known makers of wood-working machines, metal-working machines, and stationary engines are listed in the next section, below.

 Companion was an early brand name (from 1933 or thereabouts) for Sears Roebuck tools.
 Companion tools were less expensive than the contemporaneous Craftsman tools.
 It was replaced by the Dunlap name in 1941.
 Interestingly, in 1998 Sears applied for a trademark on the Companion name, for use in on a vast list of products.
 The Sears hardware department also used the name Fulton for some basic feature tools and electric motors.
 The famous Kenmore name was also used on some electric grinders and motors in the 1930s.
 The Commander label was used on some Sunlight built electric motors and grinders in the 1930s.
 Some early 1930s motors were badged Power Chief.
 And in the early 1900s, Sears sold a line of Acme post drills; we have not been able to determine the true manufacturer of these machines.